AnswerDotAI/xmojo/docs/tinymojotorch.md

 ### Phase 0: establish the native runtime boundary

-Complete the IREE HAL runtime-only experiment and the xmojo-owned `Device`/`Buffer`/`Executable`/`Event`/`KernelArtifact` boundary described in the accelerator architecture document.
-Measure packaging, initialization, dispatch, and lifetime behavior before treating HAL as settled.
+The Metal portion of this phase is complete.
+The IREE HAL runtime-only experiment and xmojo-owned `Device`/`Buffer`/`Executable`/`Event`/`KernelArtifact` boundary described in the accelerator architecture document now cover device selection, byte-range buffer views, opaque push constants, asynchronous dispatch, executable replacement, and measured packaging and lifetime behavior.
+Vulkan and discrete-device memory behavior remain later hardware-backed extensions of the same boundary.

 ### Phase 1: a CPU tensor semantic slice